lunarc/lunarc_docs/docs/aurora_faq.md

 # Frequently asked questions about Aurora
 Author: Joachim Hein (Lunarc)

+## Do I need to copy my data from Alarik to Aurora?
+Most users have two different types of storage.
+They will be treated differently.

+* **home space**, which is where you are located after login.
+This is separate on Aurora and Alarik.
+You need to **copy everything you want to keep** from your Alarik home space as soon as possible.
+We plan to keep the Alarik home space available until **15 April 2016**.
+* **nobackup** or **workspace**, which is where most users hold the bulk of their data and start their jobs.
+This storage area is accessed as `/lunarc/nobackup/users/<username>`.
+The nobackup storage has been mounted on Aurora and is currently accessible from Alarik and Aurora.
+No action by the users is required.
+If you have programs and executables in your nobackup space, please read the entry on [executables](#will-alarik-executables-work-on-aurora).

+## Will Alarik executables work on Aurora?
+The processors deployed on Alarik and Aurora have different instructions sets.
+In particular highly optimised executables are likely to fail with an *illegal instruction error*.
+Further more different shared libraries are deployed on both systems.
+Lunarc recommends to rebuild everything from the source code.

 ## What is the maximum job time on Aurora
 This has not been changed.
 We still allow batch jobs to ask for up to 168 hours, which is 7 days.